spl-icsforth/Online_FSA_Data_Fusion/README.md

 *  **Feature Selection**

 ## Modules Description <a name="modules"></a>
 * **Acquisition:** Collect data from wearable sensors and convert them into the appropriate data structures.
 This module supports multiple types of HAR datasets.
+Dynamic Acquisition is supported by acquiring batches of data instead of the whole dataset.
 * **Segmentation:** Split data into sliding windows of observations.
 The key parameters of the Segmentation component is the size _w_ pf the sliding windows, as well as the overlapping factor _a_.
 * **Feature Extraction:** Extract _M_ features for each data segment of each sensor modality.
 Currently, we support 11 types of statistical features and the Pairwise Correlation among sensor channels, listed below.
     *  Mean